4th Global Conference

 What to send:

-300 word abstracts should be submitted by Friday 6th December 2013 If an abstract is accepted for the conference, a full draft paper should be submitted by Friday 14th March 2014.
-300 word abstracts should be submitted simultaneously to both Organising Chairs; abstracts may be in Word or RTF formats with the following information and in this order:
+300 word abstracts should be submitted by Friday 31st October 2014.
+All submissions are minimally double blind peer reviewed where appropriate.
+If an abstract is accepted for the conference, a full draft paper should be submitted by Friday 23rd January 2015.
+Abstracts should be submitted simultaneously to the Organising Chairs; abstracts may be in Word or RTF formats with the following information and in this order:

 a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of abstract, e) body of abstract, f) up to 10 keywords.

-E-mails should be entitled: MG3 Abstract Submission.
+E-mails should be entitled: MG4 Abstract Submission.

 Please use plain text (Times Roman 12) and abstain from using any special formatting, characters or emphasis (such as bold, italics or underline).
 We acknowledge receipt and answer to all paper proposals submitted.
 If you do not receive a reply from us in a week you should assume we did not receive your proposal; it might be lost in cyberspace!
 We suggest, then, to look for an alternative electronic route or resend.

 The aim of the conference is to bring together people from different areas and interests to share ideas and explore various discussions which are innovative and exciting.
 All papers accepted for and presented at the conference must be in English and will be eligible for publication in an ISBN eBook.
 Selected papers may be developed for publication in a themed hard copy volume(s).
 All publications from the conference will require editors, to be chosen from interested delegates from the conference.